Ninth Sunday after Trinity – Monday

 and led by Thy good Spirit, I shall be unafraid.

 Abide with me, O Savior, a firmer faith bestow;

-Then shall I bid defiance, to every evil foe.
+then shall I bid defiance, to ev’ry evil foe.

 (Hymn 381, st. 1-2; TLH)